 Strong and lasting connections to industry partners in the locality such as BBC South West, ITV Westcountry, Plymouth Live and professional sports clubs, allow us to imbed professionalism and employability at the core of the programme at all levels.
-Fotonow's own networks and collaborative arrangements open this field even wider for those students on this pathway.

-Students will graduate with the knowledge, networks, and practical experience necessary to enter whichever branch of the industry they choose, with a specialism in photographic practice and community and social engagement.
+Students graduate with the knowledge, networks, and practical experience necessary to enter whichever branch of the industry they choose, with a specialism in sport or 'general' journalism as elected.
 Participation on the university's 'Futures Online' scheme supports students in understanding how skills acquired on their degree course can be transferable to attaining alternative forms of employment, allied to the specialist support and industry opportunities in the dedicated work-based learning module at level 5.

-Responding to ongoing fluctuation and changes within the journalism industry over the past decade, the framework of our Journalism with Photography BA programme is designed to track, reflect on, and incorporate change, giving our students the most up-to-date contemporary skills and knowledge in the field, setting them up for on-going success.
-Generic Journalism modules are rooted in regional, national and international news and reporting, and content creation, demanding that students develop sociological, legal, political, and cultural knowledge that underpins practical components; the specialist Photography modules explore practice and application through engagement, collaboration and exhibition.
+Responding to ongoing fluctuation and changes within the journalism industry over the past decade, the framework of our Journalism BA programme is designed to track, reflect on, and incorporate change, giving our students the most up-to-date contemporary skills and knowledge in the field, setting them up for on-going success.
+Modules are rooted in regional, national and international news and reporting, and content creation, demanding that students develop sociological, legal, political, and cultural knowledge that underpins practical components.

-It is a strength of the offering that we do not generally separate the Journalism, Sports Journalism, and Journalism with Photography strands in class.
-It is beneficial to all that Journalism students learn skills alongside each other, before planning and executing their specific output types.
+It is a considered strength of the offering that we do not generally separate the (currently two) strands in class.
+As was our stated intention all along, it is beneficial to all that Sports Journalism students learn skills alongside Journalism students, before planning and executing their specific output types.
 This is reflective of the industry in which we expect our students to thrive, and as so many of the core skills are the same, remains our intention going forward.
-As outlined in our previous validation, there are times when specific skills and approaches are necessary for different cohorts, and this is easily achieved given our excellent industry links and staff skillsets.
+There are times when specific skills and approaches are necessary for different cohorts, and this is easily achieved given our excellent industry links and staff skillsets.
 We have been successful in producing all types of journalists, sports journalists and media professionals, thus proving the effectiveness of our approach.

-Marjon students benefit from small class sizes and a more personalised and engaging learning environment.
+Marjon Journalism students benefit from small class sizes and a more personalised and engaging learning environment.
 Teaching in the department is delivered by highly experienced media, journalism, and research professionals who are expert in training students in the use and adoption of practical resources to produce industry standard content including news, features, photography, and film.

-Teaching takes place across sites at The Workshop, Fotonow's studio at Royal William Yard, and the Journalism and Media Centre on the main Marjon campus, where students have access to a suite of iMacs equipped with the Adobe Creative Suite software programmes, Burli radio newsroom software, an internet radio station using Zetta playout software and Studer studio desks, and a digital TV broadcast studio and production gallery.
+Teaching takes place across sites at The Workshop and the Journalism and Media Centre on the main Marjon campus, where students have access to a suite of iMacs equipped with the Adobe Creative Suite software programmes, Burli radio newsroom software, an internet radio station using Zetta playout software and Studer studio desks, and a digital TV broadcast studio and production gallery.
 The access to this genuinely cutting edge equipment not only imbues a sense of contemporary and varied skillset, but also engenders a tangible professional self-confidence in our students, raising their career aspirations and opportunities to new heights.